gmc-code/PC-algorithms1/docs/pseudocode/selection.rst

 .. code-block::

+   BEGIN
       scoreA <- 88
       scoreB <- 85
       WHILE TRUE
          IF scoreA > scoreB THEN
             OUTPUT "A won"
          ELSEIF scoreB > scoreA THEN
             OUTPUT "B won"
          ELSE
             OUTPUT "A drew with B"
          ENDIF
       ENDWHILE
+   END

 ----